danielleappel/danielleappel/README.md

 ## Hi there 👋
-My name is Danielle Appel and I have a passion for computer science :computer:, mathematics :heavy_division_sign:, and learning!
+My name is Danielle Appel and I have a passion for computer science, mathematics, and learning!

 ## Education :school_satchel:
    - Simmons University, Boston, MA - May 2021